Emadeddin-Beshtawi/city-explorer-api-/README.md

 # Author: Emadeddin Beshtawi

 # Overview (problem domain)
-create your API and arrang the data then use the result in another wepsite
+create your API and arrang the data then use the result in another wepsite.

+Modularizing JavaScript files on the back-end allows us to re-use functions and makes our code more readable.
+Clean up your back-end codebase by modularizing your server.js.

 # Getting Started
 * creating an empty repo on Github.